stryker-mutator/stryker-net/CONTRIBUTING.md

 *	Create a new Debug profile
 *	Set `Launch` as `Project`
 *	Set `WorkingDirectory` as your local installation dir, pointing to a UnitTest project `example: (C:\Repos\stryker-net\src\Stryker.Core\Stryker.Core.UnitTest)`
-*	Run the program with `Stryker.CLI` as the startup project
+*	Run the program with `Stryker.CLI` as the startup project with the newly created Debug profile

 ## Adding new features
 New features are welcome!
 Either as requests or proposals.